Welcome to Bermuda!

 Squash

 The British game, more correctly called squash rackets.
-Similar to US racquetball -also played in Bermuda on squash courts - but played with a different-size ball.
+Similar to US racquetball - played in Bermuda but on squash, not racquetball - on courts - and played with a different-size ball.
 Bermuda, with year round squash fanatics, hosts some international events.
 The Bermuda Open has attracted some of the best-known names in squash and international tournaments are now held periodically in Bermuda, including the Endurance World Open squash tournament held at the Fairmont Southampton Hotel in 2007.
 Former squash world champion James Stout, the New York Racquet and Tennis Club professional, is a Bermuda resident.
+Some leading private sector employers also have squash courts, for their employees only; for use only before or after working hours or during lunch hours, and by appointment in advance.

 Swimming